-You have your own unique personality.
-Perhaps you play a musical instrument or teach yoga or practice bird calls.
-You enjoy solo time in your cabin just as much as social staff barbecues.
+You have your own unique interests.
+Perhaps you play a musical instrument or practice bird calls.
+You enjoy solo time in your cabin and social staff barbecues.

 Room and Board

 Housing is provided on site – either a private room or a private cabin – with a shared bathroom/shower.
 Utilities are also provided in the form of solar or hydroelectric power.
-When we have meals for guests you are welcome to eat with us (about 75% of the time), but when there are no meals you are on your own.
+When we have meals for guests you are welcome to eat in our lodge (about 75% of the time), but when there are no meals you are on your own.
 There is a cooking space in your private housing.

 Most employees believe the biggest benefits are our close-knit community and our amazing backyard.